 Glaucoma can destroy half your optic nerve before you notice anything wrong.
 Half.
 It is not a condition you can feel coming.
 That is exactly why regular eye examinations save sight.

 Glaucoma is a group of conditions in which the optic nerve, the cable that carries visual information from the eye to the brain, is progressively damaged.
 As nerve fibres are lost, the visual field gradually shrinks, typically starting from the periphery and working inward.
 The most common form causes no pain, no redness, and no noticeable change in vision until a great deal of damage has already occurred.
 Glaucoma is the leading cause of irreversible blindness worldwide.
 The nerve damage it causes cannot be undone, but with early detection and consistent treatment it can almost always be halted or slowed enough to preserve functional vision for life.
+Specialist care is provided by the glaucoma subspecialty page.

 What You Need to Know About Glaucoma